-After the death of Sir Ralph Woodford in 1498,the focus of the family moved from Leicestershire.
-Many of the former Leicestershire Woodford manors were inherited by the Morton, Roper and Smith-Carington families through the marriages of Margaret Woodford.
+After the death of Sir Ralph Woodford in 1498, many of the former Leicestershire Woodford manors were inherited by the Morton, Roper and Smith-Carington families through the marriages of Ralph's grand-daughter Margaret Woodford.

-Robert Woodford, who was born on 9 October 1460, married Alice (At)Gate, daughter and heiress of Thomas Gate of Burnham, Bucks, and moved to that manor which she had inherited.
-They married in 1489.
+Robert Woodford, who was born on 9 October 1460, married Alice (At)Gate, daughter and heiress of Thomas Gate of Burnham, Bucks in 1489 and moved to that manor which she had inherited.
 They had four sons, Thomas, Edward, Eustace and Christopher, and three daughters, Mary, Margery and Elizabeth.

 Their eldest son, Thomas Woodford, who was born ca.1484 or 1493 or 1497, married Elizabeth Blount of Mapledurham, Oxon, the daughter of Richard Blount of Iver, Bucks.
 Elizabeth had been born about 1497, and they married in 1517.
 They had four sons, James,